mathjax/MathJax-docs/web/components/misc.rst

-The `startup` component is the one that you would use if you are not using a :ref:`combined component <combined-components>`, but are using the ``load`` array in the ``loader`` section of your MathJax configuration to specify the components you want to load.
-Like you would a combined component, you load the `startup` component directly via a `<script>` tag, as in
+The `startup` component is the one that you would use if you are not using a :ref:`combined component <combined-components>`, but are using the :js:data:`load` array in the :js:data:`loader` section of your MathJax configuration to specify the components you want to load.
+Like you would a combined component, you load the `startup` component directly via a ``<script>`` tag, as in

 .. code-block:: html

    <script defer src="https://cdn.jsdelivr.net/npm/mathjax4/startup.js"></script>

-This is the component that manages the global :data:`MathJax` object.
+This is the component that manages the global :js:data:`MathJax` object.
 It is responsible for creating the needed objects (like the input and output jax), and for adding the typesetting and conversion methods described in the :ref:`web-typeset` section.